 Throughout the project delivery process, it's vital to maintain a focus on business value.
 It's all-too easy to get lost in the detail of deliverables and the technicalities of the projects, but if you don't deliver business value, the project is pointless.

 "Having clear priorities flowing out of the project prioritization process helps the whole team stay focused on the business value which, in turn, helps them execute better," said Jim Morris of Raedan, a consulting firm focused on helping PMOs be more effective.
 A clearly defined business case helps people feel more confident that they are doing the the right projects which are meaningful to the organization.
-This confidence utlimately improves the project execution.

 "But having everything revolve around business goals also helps sustain executive sponsorship," continues Morris.
 "It reminds the executive what's in it for them."